 What’s kohlrabi and what do I do with it?

-As a potentially intimidating vegetable that you may see at your local Farmer’s Market, in your CSA (community supported agriculture) bag, or possibly in your nearest health food store, kohlrabi is simple to use and has a taste and texture that’s easy to incorporate into many dishes.
+As a potentially intimidating vegetable that you may see at your local Farmer’s Market, in your CSA (community supported agriculture) bag, or possibly in your nearest health food store, kohlrabi is simple to use in a variety of healthy real food meals, and has a taste and texture that’s easy to incorporate into many dishes.
 Personally, I think of it as a cross between broccoli, jicama and apple.
 Hopefully, this easy and tasty recipe will inspire you to try this unique vegetable next time you see it.

 Kohlrabi is a cruciferous vegetable in which both the stem bulb and leaves can be eaten.
 The bulb can be eaten raw or cooked and the leaves can be used as you would kale or collards.
 Try kohlrabi in a cole slaw, stir-fry, salad, mash, soup or stew, or roasted veggie medley.